 Slide the peel from the roasted tomato and coarsely chop up.
 Add the chopped tomato and juices to the soup.

 Add 2 cups of the broth and the balsamic vinegar.
 Stir well and cook for 5 minutes.

 Puree the mixture in a blender, food processor or food mill.
-Return to the saucepan and add additional chicken broth as needed to get the consistency you prefer.
+Return to the saucepan and add additional stock as needed to get the consistency you prefer.